Key differences Between High School and College

 What Support is Available for Students with Asperger’s Disorder?

-Like many colleges, MSU has seen an increase in students with Asperger’s Disorder or other Autism Spectrum Disorders in recent years.
+Like many colleges, Montclair State has seen an increase in students with Asperger’s Disorder or other Autism Spectrum Disorders in recent years.
 In response to this increase and the specific needs of this group, the DRC, in conjunction with Counseling and Psychological Services (CAPS), run a weekly support group.
 Participation in the group is optional.
 Interested students should inquire about the group with their DRC counselor.